 Use of ICT and the internet is now a regular part of everyday life.
 When using the internet, it is so important that our children are aware of and are responsible for their behaviour online.

-Last year we ran Cyberbullying and Internet Safety Workshops with our students in 4th, 5th and 6th classes.
-We also hosted a very successful and informative parents' information evening here with Ger Brick of inetsafetytalk facilitating.
+We regularly run Cyberbullying and Internet Safety Workshops with our students in 4th, 5th and 6th classes.
+We also host informative parents' information evenings here at the school, facilitated by internet safety expert groups.

-Ger Brick is an experienced facilitator who delivers Cyberbullying / Internet Safety talks to Primary Schools across Ireland.
+One of these guests is Ger Brick of iNet Safety Talk.
+Ger is an experienced facilitator who delivers Cyberbullying / Internet Safety talks to Primary Schools across Ireland.
 Ger has more than 20 years experience working on the Internet.

 The feedback from the workshops and the parents' evening has been hugely positive.